Orel138/Orel138/README.md

 <details>
   <summary>🥠 Fortune cookie</summary>
-You have a strong desire for a home and your family interests come first.
+You may get an opportunity for advancement today.
+Watch it!
 </details>

 <details>